JossDuff/liquidator_v1/README.md

 TODO: put shit in env
 TODO: support dynamic ctoken lists.  currently just getting all ctokens using comp.allMarkets, so this bot is unaware of new markets added
 TODO: make comptroller creation block a dynamic binary search
+TODO: allow for either Https or websocket connections

 ## Phase 2: Correct
 - proper error handling